The Main

 Paul Patates

-Since 1958, Paul Patates has been at the heart of Pointe-Saint-Charles, a family-run casse-croûte that keeps things simple and classic.
-Known for their steamies,, this spot is also famous for its house-made spruce beer—a throwback to old Quebec traditions—and solid poutine.
-The retro, 1950s vibe has even attracted film crews over the years, but it’s the food that keeps people coming back.
-Their menu has as legendary as it is no-fuss, and it’s perfect when it comes to a true Montreal snack experience.
+Since 1958, Paul Patates has been a Pointe-Saint-Charles staple—a family-run casse-croûte that keeps things simple and classic.
+The steamies are the main draw, but the house-made spruce beer and solid poutine round out a menu rooted in old Quebec traditions.
+The retro 1950s vibe has attracted film crews over the years, but the food is what keeps regulars coming back.
+No fuss, just a true Montreal snack experience.

 RestaurantPointe-Saint-Charles